benknoble/benknoble.github.io/pages/about.md

 interactive use, but bash and sh are still my automation go-tos.

-- Favorite __languages__: a mix of `shell`, `make`, `vimscript`, and the functional stuff.
+- Favorite __languages__: a mix of `shell`, `make`, `vimscript`, and the functional stuff (especially `racket`).

 I've written enough SML to really enjoy it (see my entries for the 2019 Advent of Code, for example).
 Scala and Clojure are fun, but the JVM dependence makes it too heavy for me most of the time.
 I appreciate the true smallness of C, and have learned a lot from it.
 Haskell and Rust are next on my list.
 Then some new
 paradigms: maybe true logic programming or something.
 After that, something older and something esoteric.

 (Languages I'm tired of? `python` and `javascript` make the top of the list.
 The former is everywhere, but it's functional-language side isn't on par with things